Luka Rotković

-Luka Rotković (Serbian Cyrillic: Лука Ротковић; born 5 July 1988) is a Montenegrin footballer who plays as a forward.
+Luka Rotković (Serbian Cyrillic: Лука Ротковић; born 5 July 1988) is a Montenegrin former footballer who played as a forward.
 He last played for Bangladesh Premier League side Bangladesh Police FC.

 Club career

 In February 2015, Rotković signed a one-year contract with FC Okzhetpes of the Kazakhstan Premier League, with the option of an additional second year.

 On 3 March 2016, Rotković signed a one-year deal with Dinamo Minsk.

 In January 2017, Rotković signed a three-year contract with a newly formed K League 2 side Ansan Greeners.

 In October 2019, he joined the Bangladesh Premier League side Chittagong Abahani for the 2019 Sheikh Kamal International Club Cup.
 He scored three goals in the tournament, including a goal in the final, where his team ended up as runners-up.
 He left the club after the tournament.

 In November 2019, he joined Bangladesh Police FC, a newly promoted team of the Bangladesh Premier League for the 2019–20 season.